abtieku/UFOs/README.md

 ![](./Resources/full_table.png)

 ## Summary
 This webpage is very simple and provides the user with quick information.
-One drawback is that if a user types in criterion which is not in the database, nothing is returned and there is no message saying "data not found" or something to that effect.
+One drawback is having a default city of "roswell" because Roswell, New Mexico is not even in the database.

 Here are two recommendations for improvement:
+- Put in a different default value for city, such as "el cajon."
 - Add a message telling the users "data not found" when they search on criterion not present in the database.
-- Add the ability to sort on the column headers.